 Choosing the Right Protein Powder for You

-Most protein powders are egg- and/or milk-based, so if dairy’s a regular part of your diet, then these are good choices for you.
+Most protein powders are egg- and/or milk-based, so if dairy’s a regular part of your diet, then these might be good choices for you.
 However, if you have any dairy and/or egg sensitivities or allergies, are adhering to a vegan diet, or are lactose-intolerant, then you’ll want to choose a plant-based protein powder.

-When choosing a vegan protein powder, however, you might run into a few that are bitter in taste or gritty in texture, so you might have to try a few varieties to find the one that tastes the best to you.
+When choosing a vegan protein powder, you might run into a few that are bitter in taste or gritty in texture, so you might have to try a few varieties to find one that tastes the best to you.
 Many varieties of vegan protein powder also have green vegetables and other natural ingredients mixed in, so read the label carefully before choosing.

 What to Watch Out For

 Although it’s called protein powder, many varieties contain a lot more ingredients, including some worth avoiding.
 When reading the labels, look out for these ingredients:

 - Sugar and artificial sweeteners.
 Too much sugar can sabotage your goals by adding unnecessary calories into your diet.
 If your digestive system is sensitive to certain artificial sweeteners, you’ll want to avoid those as well.

 - Oils.
 Some protein powders contain high amounts of plant, vegetable, or fruit oils that can be healthy for you in small amounts, but could also lead to weight gain from the added calories.

 - Too much protein.
 Not all protein powders are made equally.
 Some contain a lot more protein than you might need, especially if they’re marketed to bodybuilders and athletes.
 Too much protein can cause nausea and bloating, plus it can prevent your body from absorbing other essential vitamins and minerals.
 Keep track of how much protein you’re getting from your whole food sources, as well, as to not consume too much over your daily recommended amount based on your weight.